Preliminary blog task

 2) Choose at least three music videos similar to your concept and watch a clip or more from each.
 Make bullet-point notes on everything you watch, commenting on camerawork, editing and mise-en-scene.

-• Mise-en-scene: Casual/ comfortable clothing, dim/ low-key lighting, clean girl make up, guitar, bed room
+• Mise-en-scene: Casual/ comfortable clothing, dim/ low-key lighting, outside in an alleyway/ inside an empty room, no make up, 'play'/ toy props.

 3) Write a short music video treatment for your extract (this is basically a script for your TikTok music video).
 You can find an example of a treatment here.
 If you are making your real coursework then feel free to use the treatment from your summer project.